Designing Efficient Hybrid and Single-Arm Trials: External Control Borrowing and Sample Size Calculation: An Experimental Design Problem

 We have previously discussed the identification assumptions and estimation strategies for hybrid and single-arm trials with ECs, which primarily address inference after data collection.
-We now shift focus to experimental design and propose a unified experimental design framework with the hypothesis test of interest as
+We now shift our focus to an experimental design problem with the hypothesis test of interest as